procurios/HTML/BEM.md

 ### BEMIT

 Harry Roberts has extended the BEM naming convention with namespaces and responsive suffixes.
-We don't use those concepts (yet), simply because we have no need to.
-Namespaces aren't an issue, as our platform focuses on independent, isolated and reusable Components.
+We don't use those concepts (yet).

+#### Namespaces

+Namespaces are always an issue.
+Conflicting classnames can mess up layout in various unexpected ways.
+We don't use an explicit prefix or suffix to namespace classes, because we assume that our `Block` (Component) names are unique enough.
+The chance that two Components with the same name are used on the same page is small.

+That leads to the following question: do we add complexity to our naming convention or live with the fact that there's a small chance that two Components share the same namespace (which may result in unwanting side effects)?
+We choose the latter for now, and will reconsider based on proof.

+#### Responsiveness

 We solve responsiveness with element queries (read more about those in [our CSS style guide](https://github.com/procurios/CSS)).

 ## Text cases